Fibered commensurability on $\mathrm{Out}(F_{n})$: Preliminaries

-Given graphs $G, G'$, a continuous map $p : G' \to G$ is called a \emph{covering} if $p$ satisfies following two conditions: \begin{itemize} \item[(i)] Induced map $V(p) : V(G') \to V(G)$ on the vertex set is surjective. \item[(ii)] Let $E(p) : E(G') \to E(G)$ be the induced map on the set of edges.
-For each vertex $v' \in V(G')$, the restriction $E(p)\vert_{Ev}$ on the set of edges whose one endpoint is $v'$ is bijective. \end{itemize} If $G$ and $G'$ are metric graphs, we further require coverings to be local isometries.
+Given graphs $G, G'$, a continuous map $p : G' \to G$ which maps vertices to vertices and edges to edges is called a \emph{covering} if $p$ satisfies the following two conditions: \begin{itemize} \item[(i)] Induced map $V(p) : V(G') \to V(G)$ on the vertex set is surjective. \item[(ii)] Let $E(p) : E(G') \to E(G)$ be the induced map on the set of edges.
+For each vertex $v' \in V(G')$, the restriction of $E(p)$ on the set of edges with one endpoint on $v'$ is bijective. \end{itemize} If $G$ and $G'$ are metric graphs, we further require coverings to be local isometries.